Connor Wong Player Props: Red Sox vs. Blue Jays

 - Wong has four doubles, a home run and five walks while batting .241.

-- Wong has picked up an RBI in 18.2% of his games this season, with two or more RBI in 18.2% of his games.
+- Wong has driven home a run in four games this year (18.2%), including more than one RBI in 18.2% of his games.

-- He has scored at least once eight times this year (36.4%), including one multi-run game.
+- In eight of 22 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.